-This portage is the ridge that divides the waters which discharge themselves into Hudson's Bay, from those that flow into the Northern ocean, and is in latitude 56.
+This Portage is the ridge that divides the waters which discharge themselves into Hudson's Bay, from those that flow into the northern ocean, and is in latitude 56.
 20. and longitude 109.
 15. West.
-It runs South-West until it loses its local height between the Saskatchiwine and Elk Rivers; close on the bank of the former, in latitude 53.
-36. North, and longitude 113.
-45. West, it may be traced in an Easterly direction toward latitude 58.
-12. North, and longitude $103\frac{1}{2}$.
-West, when it appears to take its course due North, and may probably reach the Frozen Seas.
+It runs south west until it loses its local height between the Saskatchiwine and the Elk Rivers; close on the bank of the former, in latitude 53.
+36. north, longitude 113.
+45. west, it may be traced in an easterly direction toward latitude 58.
+12. north, and longitude $103\frac{1}{2}$. west, when it appears to take its course due north, and may probably reach the Frozen Seas.

 From Lake le Souris, the banks of the rivers and lakes display a smaller portion of solid rock.
 The land is low and stony, intermixed with a light, sandy soil, and clothed with wood.
-That of the Beaver River is of a more productive quality: but no part of it has ever been cultivated by the natives or Europeans, except a small garden at the Isle a la Crosse, which well repaid the labour bestowed upon it.
+That of the Beaver River is of a more productive quality: but no part of it has ever been cultivated by the natives or Europeans, except a small garden at the Isle a la Crosse, which well repaid the labor bestowed upon it.

-The Portage la Loche is of a level surface, in some parts abounding with stones, but in general it is an entire sand, and covered with the cypress, the pine, the spruce fir, and other trees natural to its soil.
-Within three miles of the North-West termination, there is a small round lake, whose diameter does not exceed a mile, and which affords a trifling respite to the labour of carrying.
+The Portage la Loche is of a level surface, in some parts abounding with stones, but in general it is an entire sand, and covered with the cypress, the pine, the spruce, fir, and other trees natural toits soil.
+Within three miles of the north-west termination, there is a small round lake, whose diameter does not exceed a mile, and which affords a trifling respite to the labor of carrying.
 Within a mile of the termination of the Portage is a very steep precipice, whose ascent and descent appears to be equally impracticable in any way, as it consists of a succession of eight hills, some of which are almost perpendicular; nevertheless, the Canadians contrive to surmount all these difficulties, even with their canoes and lading.